oktawiuszr/Atom-s-trajectories/README.md

 The program generates random numbers.
 To achieve it, I used the linear consequential generator, what is based on formula:

 Where X is the sequence of pseudo-random values.
-During the classes we tested different variants of the coefficients: a, c, and m, to observe how “randomness” is conditioned (in the equation).
+I tested different variants of the coefficients: a, c, and m, to observe how “randomness” is conditioned (in the equation).
 Some coefficients were creating short repeated period.